pace-neutrons/pace-developers/euphonic/development/02_releases.md

 Check the PyPI release using `pip`.
 Download and install from `pip` and run all tests to ensure the install works.
 Do this on both Linux and Windows if possible.

+Check that the tag has run and been tested successfully on the Windows, Linux and Mac Jenkins pipelines.